vikingeducation/prep_basics/README.md

 These solutions can be found in the [`test-yourself-answers.md`](/test-yourself-answers.md) file, and that's the file you'll need to contribute to as part of the unit's [final project](http://vikingcodeschool.com/web-development-basics/getting-comfortable-with-git-and-the-command-line).

-Check out [http://vikingcodeschool.com](http://vikingcodeschool.com) to learn more about the program.
+Check out [http://vikingcodeschool.com](http://vikingcodeschool.com) to learn more about the program!